 To operationalise and empirically verify our theory, we propose a practical algorithm for learning parameters from observed trajectories.
-Guided by our theoretical insights, we instantiate our learning method as a sparsity-regularised, VAE-style representation learning model that encodes observed trajectories into latent parameters and then decodes the latent parameters, together with the initial state of the system, to reconstruct future trajectories (figure \ref{fig:intro_figure}).
+We instantiate our learning method as a sparsity regularised, VAE-style model that encodes observed trajectories into latent parameters and then decodes them, together with the initial state of the system, to reconstruct future trajectories (figure \ref{fig:intro_figure}).
 A key aspect of our theory is that parameter identifiability can be significantly improved if the decoder model captures \textit{local}, \textit{state-dependent} causal structures.
-To reflect such structures, we employ a recently proposed sparsity-regularised transformer architecture as the decoder, which is specifically designed to learn local causal dependencies.
+To reflect such structures, we employ a recently proposed sparsity-regularised transformer architecture as the decoder, designed to learn local causal dependencies.
 Empirically, we validate our approach across four synthetic domains and demonstrate that the proposed method successfully isolates the underlying system parameters where baseline representation methods fail.
 In sum, our core contributions are threefold:

 \begin{itemize}[noitemsep] \item A novel theorem establishing identifiability of system parameters for local causal predictors, culminating in a graphical criterion. \item A practical implementation using a recent sparse transformer architecture for unsupervised local causal discovery and representation learning. \item An empirical validation across multiple domains, including object-centric and discontinuous systems, which corroborates the theory's predictions. \end{itemize}